- Green spaces

-The Anella Verda is a natural trail that surrounds the urban agglomeration of Andorra la Vella.
+The Anella Verda (Green Belt) is a natural trail that surrounds the urban agglomeration of Andorra la Vella.
 It is an easy walk with few uphill parts, made up of the Rec del Solà, Rec de l'Obac and various areas of historical, natural and cultural interest.
 The route passes through scenery that tells the story of local resources and society over history, and shows how the parish has evolved and how its urban layout has been organised.
 It includes several signposted routes so that you can discover the geology surrounding you and its relationship with urban centres, Andorran Romanesque architecture and the rural scenery.
 The Rec de l'Obac stretch covers the most wooded area of the route, as well as the orchards and tobacco crops, while the Rec del Solà part offers the perfect viewpoint over the valley, from where you can take in the parish's scenery.

 There are several signposted routes.

 On the left bank of the Prat Primer River and 2,235 metres up, between the Prat Primer mountain pass and Els Graus, we find the unguarded Prat Primer shelter.

 This stone shelter, opened in 1981, is open all year (but only maintained in the summer) and has bunks for 6 people, a fireplace and water.
 There is also mobile phone signal in the area.

 To get there, go to La Comella by car, then follow the La Plana path for 2 hours.

 - Incline: 880 metres.